cohere-ai/cohere-toolkit/docs/custom_tool_guides/tool_guide.md

 Finally, you will need to add your tool definition to the config file.
 Locate it in `src/community/config/tools.py`, and import your tool at the top with `from backend.tools import ..`.

 In the ToolName enum, add your tool as an enum value.
-For example, `My_Tool = MyTool.NAME`.
+For example, `My_Tool = MyTool.ID`.

 In the `ALL_TOOLS` dictionary, add your tool definition.
 This should look like: